SABS-R3/software-engineering-day3/_episodes/12-community-practices.md

 As you may have noticed by now, one of the advantages of using a proper code editor like VSCode is that we get recommendations for formatting our code.
 The recommendations made by VSCode and and many other editors are mostly taken from the PEP8 style guide.

-There are also tools, known as **linters**, whic exist to validate your code against particular community standards, but two of the main ones to be aware of for Python are:
+There are also tools, known as **linters**, which exist to validate your code against particular community standards, but two of the main ones to be aware of for Python are:
 - `flake8` (actually a combination of `pyflakes` and `pycodestyle`)
 - `pylint`